MicrosoftDocs/Hololens/hololens/hololens2-options.md

 **HoloLens 2 Development Edition** - Start building for mixed reality with this offer that combines HoloLens 2 with free trials of Unity software and Azure credits for cloud services.
 Learn how to go beyond the basics and start developing for mixed reality.

 ## Get started with HoloLens 2 options
-Select a tab to learn more aobut your HoloLens journey.
+Select a tab to learn more about your HoloLens journey.

 [!INCLUDE[](includes/options-overview.md)]